Cheeger constants, structural balance, and spectral clustering analysis for signed graphs: Introduction

+Although the connectedness and bipartiteness are two quite different properties, the proofs of Cheeger and dual Cheeger inequalities share quite a number of comparable ideas.
+The similarity of the spectral approaches of connectedness and bipartiteness is further observed in the proofs of higher order Cheeger inequalities of Lee, Oveis Gharan and Trevisan \cite{LOT2013} and the higher order dual Cheeger inequalities of Liu \cite{Liu13}, and in the proofs of improved Cheeger inequalities and bounds on bipartiteness ratio of Kwok, Lau, Lee, Oveis Gharan and Trevisan \cite{KLLOT2013}.

+It is then natural to ask for the reason of such similarity.
+In this paper, we present a systematic unified approach to the above-mentioned results in the framework of signed graphs.
+This clarifies the reason of the similarity and provides a deeper understanding of the relationship between Cheeger and dual Cheeger inequalities.

-In this paper, we study the interaction between the spectra and the structural balance theory of signed graphs.
-Signed graphs and the idea of balance, introduced by Frank Harary \cite{Harary53} in 1953 and rediscovered since then in different contexts many times, are important models and tools for various research fields.
-The concepts were motivated and suggested by problems in social psychology \cite{Harary53,Harary57,CartHarary56} and have stimulated new methods for analyzing social networks \cite{KLB09,WYWLZ12,SM13}, biological networks \cite{SIMM13}, logical programming \cite{CostantiniProvetti10}, etc. Signed graphs also play important roles in various branches of mathematics, such as group theory, root systems (see \cite{CST} and the references therein), topology \cite{Cameron77,CameronWells86}, and even physics \cite{BMRU80}.
+In fact, we more generally study the relation between the spectra and the \emph{structural balance theory} of signed graphs, which is interesting in its own right.
+Signed graphs and the idea of balance, introduced by Frank Harary \cite{Harary53} in 1953, and rediscovered since then in different contexts many times, are important models and tools for various research fields.
+The concepts were motivated and suggested by problems in social psychology \cite{Harary53,Harary57,CartHarary56} and have stimulated new methods for analyzing social networks \cite{KLB09,WYWLZ12,SM13}, biological networks \cite{SIMM13}, logical programming \cite{CostantiniProvetti10}, and so on.
+Signed graphs also play important roles in various branches of mathematics, such as group theory, root systems (see \cite{CST} and the references therein), topology \cite{Cameron77,CameronWells86}, and even physics \cite{BMRU80}.
 By relating signed graphs with $2$-lifts of a graph, Bilu and Linial \cite{BL06} reduce the problem of constructing expander graphs to finding a signature with small spectral radius.
 In a recent breakthrough, Marcus, Spielman, and Srivastava \cite{MSS, MSSICM} show the existence of infinite families of regular bipartite Ramanujan graphs of every degree larger than $2$, by proving a variant conjecture of Bilu and Linial about the existence of the signature of a given graph with very small spectral radius.